 “True night sweats are defined as severe hot flashes occurring at night that can drench sleepwear and sheets,” explains Laura M. Rosch, DO, an osteopathic internal medicine specialist from Wheaton, Illinois.

-While night sweats are very common and often due
+While night sweats are often due

 to a sleeping environment that is too warm, they can also be caused by

 an underlying medical condition.